Cirm423/Pipelines/RNA-seq/Readme.md

 ## Single Sample

+### Genes

 To be used when you have no replicates for a sample.
 It is activated by turning the single option in config.yaml to True, and it will perform an alternative analysis to Deseq2.
 Therefore, the single option cannot be used at the same time at Deseq2 (and therefore pca), otherwise the pipeline will not work.
 Single mode also requires mergeReads to be activated, as it will be comparing samples and not units.

 Additionally, the treatment of one of the samples in samples.tsv **must be called `control`**.
 The other treatments do not matter, as every sample will be compared to the control sample.

 Once you run the pipeline in single mode with one sample as control, you can rerun it with another sample as control and new files comparing samples to the new control will be generated without needing to run the whole pipeline.

+### TEs

+In a similar way, you can obtain TE differential expression for samples with no replicates by turning *TE_single* to activate in the `config.yaml` file.
+TE_single shares the same requirements as single mode does, and both single and TE_single can be activated at the same time, producing output for both genes and TEs.

+The only difference for TE_single is the filter, which will remove from the analysis elements with less than the filter number of counts, similarly to the TE analysis with DEseq2.

 # Running Snakemake